E-commerce

 Authentication and permissions

-The app must launch OAuth immediately upon installation, before any other step, including if the merchant has already installed and then uninstalled the app.
-Scopes must be limited to what is necessary: any excess permissions fuel distrust and rejections.
-For apps embedded in the admin, the documentation emphasizes session tokens and compatibility with modern browser behavior around cookies, in connection with the changes documented by the Chromium SameSite project (an external technical reference frequently cited by Shopify in its authentication guides).
+The app must launch OAuth immediately upon installation, before any other step, even if the merchant has already installed and then uninstalled the app.
+The scopes must be limited to what is necessary: any excess permissions fuels distrust and rejections.
+For apps embedded in the admin, the documentation emphasizes session tokens and compatibility with the behavior of modern browsers regarding cookies, in line with changes documented by the Chromium SameSite project (an external technical reference frequently cited by Shopify in its authentication guides).

 Billing

 Merchant charges go through the Shopify Billing API or managed pricing depending on your model.
 Merchants must be able to change plans without reinstalling the app or opening a ticket for a standard operation.
-“Enterprise” amounts must be reflected in the listing’s additional fees section when relevant.
+"Enterprise" amounts must be reflected in the additional fees section of the listing when relevant.

-To go further on APIs and resources, keep our article Shopify development resources and the Built for Shopify guide handy if you are aiming for the quality badge.
+For more on APIs and resources, keep our article Shopify Development Resources handy and the guide Built for Shopify if you're aiming for the quality badge.

 Table: Shopify requirements and team deliverables

-Use this table as a bridge between the product team and listing marketing: each row refers to the expectations set out in the official documentation.
+Use this table as a bridge between the product team and the listing marketing team: each row maps to the expectations set out in the official documentation.

 Area | Expected by Shopify (summary) | Your concrete deliverable |